 Are you looking for ideas to help your students become successful writers?
-This post begins a series of 30+ writing mini lessons for interactive notebooks that has proven to be the best approach to writing effectively.
+This post begins a series 30+ writing mini lessons that has proven to help students write effectively.
 It will provide you with creative ideas to teach students sentence structure, paragraph writing, and narrative writing.
-It will walk you through the writing process for narrative writing in a step-by-step order that scaffolds and builds upon each other.
+It will walk you through the writing process in a step-by-step order that scaffolds and builds upon each other.
 These ideas are ideal for any writing curriculum and writer’s workshop.
 Read on for the first lesson of the series.
 CLICK HERE FOR THE FULL LIST OF WRITING MINI LESSONS

 What is the first lesson of the series?